Event Details

 Though it’s not a traditional race, a little friendly competition never hurts.
 Riders looking to test their mettle can compete for the Buffalo Skull—awarded to the top male and female riders with the lowest combined time across four Strava KOM/QOM segments.
 To be eligible, just join our free Strava club and make sure you’re recorded on each segment.
 Let the gravel fly!

-Ride With GPS File - 67.5-mile course map
+Ride With GPS File - Full Monty

 Lil’ Shorty